lucky00122/MAVLink_Sample_c_uart_interface_example/README.md

 C-UART Interface Example(Linux)
 ========================

-This is a simple MAVLink to UART interface example for *nix systems that can allow communication between Pixhawk and an offboard computer.
+This is a simple MAVLink to UART interface example for *nix systems which allows communication between Pixhawk and an offboard computer.

 This example will receive one MAVLink message and send one MAVLink message.